marimeireles/psychonautgirl/README.md

-These are the codes for the web site [http://psychonautgirl.me/](psychonautgirl.me) The site is not ready yet, I still have to work in its responsiveness, but, please, feel free to acess it and find out more about my work!
+The repository of my personal portfolio: [http://psychonautgirl.me/](psychonautgirl.me) The site isn't complete yet, but feel free to have a look around! ;)